Freeing Prisoners of Conscience Worldwide

 Genser holds a B.S. from Cornell University, an M.P.P. from Harvard’s John F. Kennedy School of Government, and a J.D. cum laude from the University of Michigan Law School.
 He is author of The UN Working Group on Arbitrary Detention: Commentary and Guide to Practice (Cambridge University Press, Forthcoming 2014).
 In addition, he is co-editor of The UN Security Council in the Age of Human Rights (Cambridge University Press, Forthcoming 2013) and The Responsibility to Protect: The Promise of Stopping Mass Atrocities in Our Times (Oxford University Press 2011).

 Genser is a board member of Ennaid Therapeutics, an innovative biotechnology company which brings cures to incurable diseases.
 In addition to being the 2010 recipient of The Charles Bronfman Prize, he is the recipient of the American Bar Association’s John Minor Wisdom Award for Professionalism and Public Service.
+In 2013, Genser received the American Bar Associations Section of Litigation’s International Human Rights Award.
 He is also a member of the Council on Foreign Relations.
 He has testified before the U.S. Congress and numerous parliaments around the world.
 Genser lives in Bethesda, Maryland, with his wife and two children and continues to inspire others through his words, his actions, and his perseverance.